materialsproject/MPContribs/docs/index.md

     ID or the composition as identifier to link a contribution to the according entries in the core MP database.
-* **Contribution Details Pages**: The second column links to the [Details Page](#contribution-detail-page) for a contribution containing a rendered version of the full database entry.
+* **Contribution Details Pages**: The second column links to the [Details Page](#contribution-detail-pages) for a contribution containing a rendered version of the full database entry.
 * **CIF Files**: If structures are part of a contribution, a `CIF` column is added to the overview table containing a URL to download the structure in